 The land consists of intricate irrigation systems that harvest water from the misty rainforests located at the mountaintops, reflecting the tribe’s mastery over hydraulic engineering and structural architecture.
 And the best part is that these stone and wood structures have remained intact for over two millennia!

-Amazing Fact: Did you know?
-If these terraces were joined end to end, they would cover half the earth’s diameter.
+I want to share this surprising fact with you- If these terraces were joined end to end, they would cover half the earth’s diameter.
+Sounds unbelievable.
+Isn’t it?

 Ultimately, one must admit that these terraces are a breathtaking place that is worth visiting.
 And thanks to the Ifugao tribes who have transformed the once barren stones of the Cordillera mountains into a field fit to cultivate rice.